Linda Mobula, MD, MPH

-She also served as the Chief Medical Officer for the Samaritan’s Purse response to the 2013 Typhoon Haiyan in the Philippines, and was the Senior Program Manager for the UNHCR funded Samaritan’s Purse European Refugee Response in Greece in 2016.
-She previously worked in the Office of HIV/AIDS at USAID where she provided technical assistance to South Sudan, DRC, Mozambique and Burundi.
+She also served as the Chief Medical Officer for the Samaritan’s Purse response to the 2013 Typhoon Haiyan in the Philippines and was the Senior Program Manager for the UNHCR funded Samaritan’s Purse European Refugee Response in Greece in 2016.
+She previously worked in the Office of HIV/AIDS at USAID where she provided technical assistance to South Sudan, DRC, Mozambique, and Burundi.

 She obtained a Bachelor of Science with Honors from the University of AZ in 2004 and attended medical school at the University of California, San Francisco.
-She obtained a Masters in Public Health form the Johns Hopkins Bloomberg School of Public Health with a concentration in Health in Crisis and Humanitarian assistance.
+She obtained a Masters in Public Health from the Johns Hopkins Bloomberg School of Public Health with a concentration in Health in Crisis and Humanitarian assistance.
 She completed residency in Internal Medicine at Johns Hopkins Bayview Medical Center.
 During her residency, she made multiple trips as a medical volunteer to Haiti with Samaritan's Purse, working at a primary care clinic in Cite Soleil, Haiti’s largest and poorest slum.
 She later served as the Medical Director for Samaritan's Purse Health programs in Haiti from 2011-2012, where she oversaw the Cite Soleil Clinic and a Maternal Child Health Program.
-She completed a Post-doctoral fellowship in the Division of General Internal Medicine at Johns Hopkins Hospital.
-From 2014-2017, she was the Co-Principal Investigator for the Gates funded Ghana Access and Affordability Program which aims to improve access to treatment for Non-Communicable Diseases.
+She completed a Post-Doctoral fellowship in the Division of General Internal Medicine at Johns Hopkins Hospital.
+From 2014-2017, she was the Co-Principal Investigator for the Gates-funded Ghana Access and Affordability Program which aims to improve access to treatment for Non-Communicable Diseases.